 Fit and Functionality

-Important for any outdoor garment is whether it fits well for its intended purpose, as well as considering whether all of the features work as they were intended.
-When it comes to fit, we checked to see if the sleeves were long enough, if the hood fit over our head well, and whether the jacket was too baggy or too tight.
-We took into consideration whether it was designed to be used as a single layer, in which case we expected it to fit sleeker and closer to the body for optimal performance.
-On the other hand, if it was obviously meant as an outer layer, then we wanted to see if it could be layered beneath.
+It is important for any outdoor garment to fit well for its intended purpose and whether all of the features work as they were intended.
+When it came to fit, we checked to see if the sleeves were long enough, if the hood fits over our head well (even with wearing a helmet), and whether the jacket was too baggy or tight compared to the same sizing in other jackets.
+We weighed this metric as 10 percent of a product's final score.

 We considered whether a jacket was designed to be used as a single layer — in which case we expected it to fit sleeker and closer to the body for optimal performance.
 If it was meant to be worn more as an outer layer, we wanted to see if you could layer underneath.
 Unlike any other jacket in our review, we loved the softshell-like fit and feel of the Arc'teryx Squamish Hoody and the Black Diamond Alpine Start Hoody, though this comfort does come at the cost of additional weight.